Emerson Drive: Name Change, Nashville & Emerson Drive – 1999–2002

-What If? - 2004-2005
+What If? – 2004–2005

 Emerson Drive released its second album, What If? on July 10, 2004.
 The album, which was also produced by Richard Marx, debuted at No. 12 on the Billboard Top Country Albums chart.
 The album's first single, "Waitin' on Me", was released to Canada only in late 2003; the next single, "Last One Standing", was released in Canada and the US in January 2004.
 Reviews of What If? were mixed but the band was signed as the opener for Shania Twain's Up!
 Tour.
-The tour began on September 25, 2003 and ended in July 2004.
+The tour began on September 25, 2003, and ended in July 2004.
 During this time, the band performed twice at the Grand Ole Opry.

-In 2004, Dreamworks Nashville was sold to Universal Music Group, which released two more singles from What If? in Canada, through Universal Music Canada in 2005.
-Universal shut down Dreamworks Nashville and Emerson Drive was dropped.
+In 2004, DreamWorks Nashville was sold to Universal Music Group, which released two more singles from What If? in Canada, through Universal Music Canada in 2005.
+Universal shut down DreamWorks Nashville and Emerson Drive was dropped.

-Countrified - 2005-2006
+Countrified – 2005–2006

 In late 2005, Keith Follesé and Brad Allen signed the band to their new label, Midas Records Nashville and the band began working on Emerson Drive's third album; Alabama's Teddy Gentry and veteran Nashville musician and songwriter Josh Leo were brought in to produce.

 Countrified was released in September 2006, debuting at No. 30 on the Billboard Top Country Songs chart.
-The album's first single, "A Good Man," reached No. 17 on the Billboard Hot Country Songs chart (No. 5 in Canada) and was followed by "Moments", which gave the group their first No. 1 single (No 4 in Canada).
+The album's first single, "A Good Man," reached No. 17 on the Billboard Hot Country Songs chart (No. 5 in Canada) and was followed by "Moments", which gave the group their first (and only) No. 1 single (No 4 in Canada).
 Emerson Drive became the first Canadian group to reach number one and the fifth Canadian act overall.

 "Moments" was followed in Canada by the top-five hit "Testify" and in the United States by the top-25 hit "You Still Own Me", a cover the 2004 Johnny Reid single.

 Countrified won rave reviews.
 At the Juno Awards of 2007, Countrified was nominated for Country Recording of the Year and at the 42nd Academy of Country Music Awards, the band was nominated Top Vocal Group of the Year.
 The video for "Moments" won CMT Video of the Year, and at the Canadian Country Music Awards, the song won Single of the Year, and the band won Group or Duo of the Year.
 "Moments" was nominated as Best Country Performance by a Duo or Group with Vocals at the 49th Annual Grammy Awards.